How Water Softeners Work

 The softened water then enters the long center tube, called a riser, via the strainer basket in the bottom of the tank and passes upward through the riser.
 The water exits the softener via the control valve (blue arrow) and is sent to the home.

 When the resin becomes saturated by hardness minerals, the softener automatically goes into regeneration.
 (The regeneration process is initiated by a timer or a meter, depending on the type of softener you own.)
-By this process the hardness minerals are washed down the drain (via a drain tube not shown in the diagram), and the resin bed is rinsed, resettled, and recharged with sodium.
+By this process the hardness minerals are washed off of the resin and down the drain (via a drain tube not shown in the diagram), and the resin bed is rinsed, resettled, and recharged with sodium.
 It is now again ready to soften your water.

 The regeneration process is accomplished by passing very salty water from the brine tank through the resin to renew its ability to soften water.

-The brine tank must remain filled with softener salt at all times so that it can regenerate the softening resin again and again.
+The brine tank must contain softener salt at all times so that it can regenerate the softening resin again and again.

 Regeneration in standard softeners involves several distinct steps: